gluehq/jam/readme.md

 ## To-dos

+- Replace the demo page copy
+- Add illustrated 'how to use' section to docs
+- Add 'how to install' section
-- Convert Dev Tools and demo jQuery to vanilla JavaScript
+- Convert Dev Tools and demo page jQuery to vanilla JavaScript